I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 German expressionist influence: extreme angles and distortions.

-German expressionist cinema, having a character of being an art style and a social movement as well, was resurrected as a novelty in the American cinema.
-Like Murnau, Welles used extreme camera angles and distortions to emphasize the characters’ psychological states by exteriorizing their most inner fears and desires.
-Playing with the lighting became the most important tool as well, not only for creating the gloomy yet sublime atmosphere for the Xanadu mansion but for emphasizing backlighting to anonymize the humans and make them just a background silhouette in a forbidding atmosphere.
+German expressionist cinema, having a character of being an art style and a social movement as well, was resurrected as a novelty in American cinema.
+Like Murnau, Welles used extreme camera angles and distortions to emphasize the characters’ psychological states by exteriorizing their innermost fears and desires.
+Playing with the lighting became the most important tool as well, not only for creating the gloomy yet sublime atmosphere for the Xanadu mansion but for emphasizing backlighting to anonymize the humans and make them just background silhouettes in forbidding surroundings.

 Mimicking Caravaggio with the resurrection of chiaroscuro.
 After all, Welles was a painter as well.

-Gregg Toland’s — the film cinematographer’s — chiaroscuro lighting is able to create a shroud of secrecy even when the characters are right in front of your nose, establishing a mystery in a seemingly everyday setting.
+Gregg Toland – film cinematographer – incorporated chiaroscuro lighting, creating a shroud of secrecy even when the characters are right in front of your nose, establishing a mystery in a seemingly everyday setting.
 The lighting reflects the plot and guides your perception.
-It may cloak a protagonist, or put an insignificant character in the foreground, establishing the technique of the future film noir.
+It may cloak a protagonist, or place an insignificant character in the foreground, establishing the technique of future film noir.

 The newspaper reel at the beginning is asking the question of who Charles Foster Kane is.
 His true identity remains shrouded in the shadows.